Leadership Tips: Starting Your Career – Part I

 Your leadership skills will determine how far you will progress.
 Could you be sure you understand the difference?

-You can learn how your company makes money.
+Learn how your company makes money.

 As you’re starting your career, you must understand the value proposition, the operating statement, the balance sheet, and the cash-flow statement, regardless of your job in the business.